- Academy Policies

 Our scheme of work

-Currently, we are using the Kent Scheme of Work for Primary Science to support us in teaching the new science curriculum.
+Currently, we are using the Kent Scheme of Work for Primary Science along side other resources to support us in teaching the new science curriculum.
 The scheme ensures full coverage of the curriculum and provides teachers with a number of investigations.

 What do our pupils think?